polyfony-inc/polyfony/README.md

 ```

-Shortcuts are available from objects that extends the `Record` class (ex: your Models).
+Shortcuts are available from objects that extends the `Entity` class (ex: your Models).

 ###### retrieve an account from its id
 ```php